-Welcome to our complete file on air pollution, with today a focus on nitrogen dioxide NO2.
+Welcome to our complete report on air pollution, with today a focus on nitrogen dioxide NO2.

 At R-PUR, we are convinced that a global understanding of air pollution would make it possible to change mentalities more quickly.

-We therefore have at heart to explain simply what is this visible and odorous gas which does a lot of damage to our organism.
+We are therefore keen to explain simply what this visible and odorous gas is which does a lot of damage to our body.

-Called nitrogen dioxide, No2 is part of the family of nitrogen oxides, No. Its two members, nitrogen monoxide and dioxide, are the major pollutants of the Earth's atmosphere.
+Called nitrogen dioxide, No2 is part of the family of nitrogen oxides, No. Its two members, nitrogen monoxide and dioxide, constitute the major pollutants of the earth's atmosphere.

-It is a precursor to many harmful secondary pollutants, such as ozone and fine particles.
+It is a precursor to many harmful secondary pollutants, such as ozone and fine particulate matter.

-NO2 gas is easily recognizable since it is visible and smells.
+NO2 gas is easily recognizable since it is visible and odorous.

-Indeed, it is recognized by its reddish-brown color and its characteristic acrid and pungent smell.
+Indeed, it is recognized by its red-brown color and its characteristic pungent and pungent odor.

-It is an odor that is typically found in streets polluted by automobile traffic.
+It is a smell typically found in streets polluted by car traffic.

-Since, between you and us, the diagrams of atoms that we see in chemistry in college are not very telling, here is what the gas No2 really looks like:
+Since, between you and us, the atom diagrams that we see in middle school chemistry are not very meaningful, here is what No2 gas actually looks like:

-On a daily basis, to determine whether the atmosphere is polluted, we rely on the AQI, which is the Air Quality Index.
+On a daily basis, to determine whether the atmosphere is polluted, we base ourselves on the AQI which is the Air Quality Index.

 The AQI is calculated by taking into account the measurements of the six main pollutants, including PM10 and PM2.5 in particular: NO2 is the most polluting gas in this index.